 If you’re using an older Mac or a Windows PC, you’ll have to use iTunes to back up your iPhone or iPod Touch.

-Step one: Make sure iTunes is up-to-date and connect your device.
+Step 1: Make sure iTunes is up-to-date and connect your device.

-Step two: Follow the on-screen instructions to Trust This Computer or enter your device passcode.
+Step 2: Follow the on-screen instructions to Trust This Computer or enter your device passcode.

-Step three: Select your iPhone or iPod Touch from the iTunes menu.
+Step 3: Select your iPhone or iPod Touch from the iTunes menu.

-Step four: Hit Back Up Now to save your data.
+Step 4: Hit Back Up Now to save your data.

 Congratulations!
-When your phone restarts, you’ll be running the iOS 15 public beta.
+When your phone restarts, you’ll be running iOS 15.
 Have fun, and enjoy exploring all of the new features.
 Interested to know what to expect?
 Here’s our dive into all the new features of iOS 15.